 After receiving enough of these requests throughout the years, we have made several adjustments.

-- We significantly limit our exposure to software vendors.
+- Dealing with Software Vendors: We significantly limit our exposure to software vendors.
 Interactions with software vendors begin very congenially, but they usually entail, once again, consuming our time for free.
 Upon interacting with a new software vendor, we quickly triage them, with around 85 to 90% falling into the “intent to parasitize” category.

-- We don’t even spend a minute thinking about the question that is asked.
+- Limiting Time Consumption: We don’t even spend a minute thinking about the question that is asked.
 People that work for companies that ask us questions are profit-making enterprises.
 It makes zero sense for us to be subsidizing giant profit-making enterprises with our advice.
 And it is ethically wrong for people to reach out to try to consume our time in this way.